tekota/openai-responses-starter-app/README.md

 ## Google integration (Calendar & Gmail)

-This starter app includes a built-in Google integration that lets the assistant read your calendar and send email via OpenAI's 1P connectors.
+This starter app includes a built-in Google integration that lets the assistant read your calendar and email inbox via OpenAI's 1P connectors.
 The app performs a secure OAuth (PKCE) flow in your browser, stores tokens per session, and attaches the Google connector to the Responses API tool list at request time.

 ### Setup (Google OAuth)